Intermediate suppl exam result

 UoE faculty slams sacked professors

-The ASA president said Dr Pasha was a highly-paid faculty member in the university but was still not taking classes and had gone to such an extent that he wrote
+The ASA president said Dr Pasha was a highly-paid faculty member in the university but was still not taking classes and had gone to such an extent that he wrote against the vice chancellor.

 UHS director's appointment Reply sought from health secy, others